navgurukul/newton/samvaad-tech-201/Algorithm.md

 **Remmember these points also while disccussion.**

-1.What is algorithm?
+1. What is algorithm?

-2.What are the types of algorithm?
+2. What are the types of algorithm?

-3.Is a recipe an algorithm?
+3. Is a recipe an algorithm?
 Discuss in detail.

-4.What is the use of algorithm?
+4. What is the use of algorithm?

-5.What is the sequence of algorithm?
+5. What is the sequence of algorithm?

-6.What are the advantages of algorithm?
+6. What are the advantages of algorithm?